docker/docs/content/guides/admin-set-up/finalize-plans-and-setup.md

 ### Set up single sign-on SSO domain verification

-Single sign-on (SSO) allows developers to authenticate using their identity providers (IdPs) to access Docker.
+Single sign-on (SSO) lets developers to authenticate using their identity providers (IdPs) to access Docker.
 SSO is available for a whole company, and all associated organizations, or an individual organization that has a Docker Business subscription.
 For more information, see the [documentation](/manuals/security/for-admins/single-sign-on/_index.md).

 You can also enable [SCIM] for further automation of provisioning and deprovisioning of users.